AndrewDryga/talk_sagas_of_elixir/sagas.md

 _semantically_ amend it's effects
 - Compensation and transactions should be _idempotent_

-^ The way how does it work is...
+^ The way how does it work is really simple...

 ^ ...